-Join us in our cellar, in the heart of our wine shop, where we will get up-close and personal with wine growers and makers from around the world.
-Up to 12 guests will enjoy a selection of wine in the intimate, hour-long tastings, with explanations provided by the makers themselves.
+Join us in our cellar, in the heart of our wine shop, where we will get up-close and personal with winegrowers and makers from around the world.
+Up to 12 guests can enjoy a selection of wine in the intimate, hour-long tastings, with explanations provided by the makers themselves.

 Piero Lanza from Poggerino in Chianti Classico £39